One thing I’ve learned: joy is contagious. And one of the best ways to proactively fill up on joy is to give it to someone else.

 This year, we’re just now starting the Days of Joy Project.
 We’ll sit together later today and brainstorm all the ways we aim to bless others this season.
 My youngest two are getting older and coming up with their own ideas.
 With the busyness of December, I have to be very purposeful to plan it out or I’ll miss it altogether.

 If you’d like your own Days of Joy Project to cultivate contagious joy, I’ve got some things to get started:

 For encouraging posts delivered right to your inbox, you can subscribe here.
-And when you sign up, I’d love to send a Personal Spiritual Retreat toolbox created just for you.
+And when you sign up, I’d love to send my free 100 Days with Christ Bible study & journal.